MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/general.md

 ## Isn't this just like...

 ### Solid
 Not really - [Solid](https://solid.mit.edu/) is a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.
 Solid aims to offer 'data pods' to help you store and share your data and to restrict access to it on your terms.
-Murmurations provides a way to share and map public data according to a standaridised set of fields, which make the data interoperable accross platforms and networks.
+Murmurations provides a way to share and map public data according to a standardised set of fields, which make the data interoperable across platforms and networks.

 ### ActivityPub
 Not really - [ActivityPub](https://activitypub.rocks/) is a decentralized social networking protocol based on the ActivityStreams 2.0 data format, which provides a client to server API for creating, updating and deleting content, as well as a federated server to server API for delivering notifications and subscribing to content.
 Murmurations doesn't deliver notifications or enable people to subscribe to content, instead it provides a way to share and map public data according to a standaridised set of fields, which make the data interoperable accross platforms and networks.